chockalingamsenthilnathan/PhD_Thesis/README.md

-This repository contains codes and supplementary videos relating to Chockalingam Senthilnathan's PhD thesis.
+This repository contains codes and supplementary videos relating to Chockalingam Senthilnathan's PhD thesis (https://dspace.mit.edu/handle/1721.1/155402).
 The following resources were used during the development of these codes:

 1. Anand, L.: Introduction to Coupled Theories in Solid Mechanics.
 Unpublished MIT 2.077 course notes (2023).
 2. E. M. Stewart and L. Anand.
 Example codes for coupled theories in solid mechanics, 2023.
 URL https://github.com/SolidMechanicsCoupledTheories/example_codes.